Find a Yacht

 Check that everyone and everything you need for the week is on-board, then let’s get ready to set sail, Captain!
 Fire up the motors and let’s ease our way out of the marina.
 Nicely does it.

-From Kos, you’ll need to bear pretty much due West, keeping the coastline of Kos on your port side, and most likely reaching your sails across the prevailing winds, which should be arriving from the North-west, and hitting the right hand side of your face as you make your way out and along Kos and past the island of Pserimos.
+From Kos, you’ll need to bear North past the old town, and then pretty much due West, keeping the coastline of Kos on your port side, and most likely reaching your sails across the prevailing winds, which should be arriving from the North-west, and hitting the right hand side of your face as you make your way out and along Kos and past the island of Pserimos.

 The rugged mountainous island just off the nose of the boat on your starboard side is Kalymnos, where we’re spending the first night.
 It was originally famous for having the best sponge divers in the world (and they were sent around the world to free-dive and collect live sponges by hand), but after disease killed much of the local sponge a couple of decades ago, it is now just as famous for being important in the world of rock-climbing, and people come from all over the world to test themselves on those there walls of rock.

 Kalymnos is a cute tourist town, and you won’t have to walk far from your boat to get your hands on some local sponge or their delicious local honey (infused with thyme, oregano and sage, all grown on the hills around the island).
 Enjoy the change in the pace of life here – it will feel a light years away from the normal hustle and bustle and the world of work.